New Jersey Parenting Time Issues

 As to the suspension of the father’s parenting rights, the Appellate Division said he appealed too early–the psychological evaluation already happened, so the family court should first make a decision based on the results before the father can appeal.

-If you are facing complicated custody issues, call the skilled and effective family law attorneys at the Englewood offices of Herbert & Weiss for a free consultation at 201-440-6300.
+If you are facing complicated custody matters such as parenting time issues, call the skilled and effective family law attorneys at the Englewood offices of Herbert & Weiss for a free consultation at 201-440-6300.